Conflict of Interest Policy

 6. Outside Board Service

-Covered Persons must disclose to the Legal Team whenever a Covered Person or a member of his or her Family serves on the board of an outside organization.
-The disclosure requirement applies regardless of whether the individual is compensated for his or her outside board service.
+Covered Persons must disclose to the Legal Team whenever Covered Persons or a member of their Family serves on the board of an outside organization.
+The disclosure requirement applies regardless of whether the individual is compensated for the outside board service.

 - Whether the outside entity is or is likely to become a grantee or vendor of MACP;

-- Whether the affiliation or assignment may interfere with the individual’s ability to carry out his orher responsibilities;
+- Whether the affiliation or assignment may interfere with you or your teams’ ability to carry out MACP responsibilities;

-- Whether there is a strong relationship to the Employee’s position at MACP;
+- Whether there is a strong relationship to your position at MACP;

-- What professional benefits are likely to flow to the individual and MACP;
+- What professional benefits are likely to flow to you and MACP;

 For additional information, please refer to the FAQs in Attachment B.